MachFour/symbolic-mle/README.md

 # Required software

-The software required to run this code is:
+The following software is sufficient to run this code.

- .
-Python 3.10 (it may work with Python 3.6+ but untested) .
-NumPy
+Lower (or higher) versions may also work but are untested.

+* Python 3.10
+* NumPy 1.22.3
- .
-SciPy
+* SciPy 1.8.0
- .
-Matplotlib
+* Matplotlib 3.5.1

 # Running